 Force India has yet to confirm either of its drivers for 2014 and with Nico Hulkenberg and Kevin Magnussen linked to the team, there has been speculation over the future of di Resta even though he is understood to have a contract for next year.

-The squad has struggled since the Pirelli tires were changed in July and di Resta has not scored a point since the British GP at the end of June.
+The Silverstone-based squad has struggled since the Pirelli tyres were changed in July and di Resta has not scored a point since the British GP at the end of June.

 Edd Straw, F1 editor

-Di Resta's run of eight points finishes in nine races, the highlight being a fourth place and near podium finish in Bahrain, do mean he is still in credit.
+Di Resta’s run of seven points finishes in nine races, the highlight being a fourth-place and near podium finish in Bahrain, do mean he is still in credit.
 He has had a decent season and Force India would be content to go into 2014 with di Resta and Adrian Sutil together.

 The difficulty comes if Force India has to choose between the two, say if it manages to lure Nico Hulkenberg back.

 While di Resta has the advantage in terms of points, 36 to 26, that does not automatically mean he has done a 38 per cent better job than Sutil.